-- discussed with the management the overall process and key inputs of the impairment estimation. - evaluating and testing the assumptions, methodologies, CGU determination, the discount rates and other data used by the Group, for example by comparing them to external data. - evaluating the financial forecast, the methodology of the financial forecast preparation process and the reasonability of the forecasts at the level of individual entities as well as at the Group level. - evaluated management's outlook in the explicit period as well as the long term growth rate, in particular around forecasted revenues, earnings and capital expenditures - assessed whether the CGU structure is aligned with the organizational structure;
+- discussed with the management the overall process and key inputs of the impairment estimation. - evaluating and testing the assumptions, methodologies, CGU determination, the discount rates and other data used by the Group. - evaluating the financial forecast, the methodology of the financial forecast preparation process and the reasonability of the forecasts at the level of individual entities as well as at the Group level. - evaluated with the help of subject matter expert, management's outlook in the explicit period as well as the long term growth rate, in particular around forecasted revenues, earnings and capital expenditures - assessed whether the CGU structure is aligned with the organizational structure;